mattmakai/fullstackpython.com/source/content/pages/source-control.rst

 :slug: source-control
 :sort-order: 11

-Source control systems (also known as version control systems) store code and other files, such as images, with a history of the changes made to those files.
+Source control systems, also known as version control systems, store code and other static files, such as images, with a history of the changes made to those files.